OpenShot/openshot-qt/doc/playback.rst

 The preview window is where video & audio playback takes place in OpenShot Video Editor.
 The preview window utilizes real-time video rendering, caching, re-sampling, and image scaling.
 This is the primary area for watching back (and listening to) your edits, giving you the feedback needed to make adjustments.
-It is also one of the most costly operations to your CPU, and requires a decent computer and some reasonable assumptions and factors (listed below).
+It is also one of the most costly operations to your CPU, and requires a modern computer and some reasonable assumptions and factors (listed below).

 Real-Time Preview
 -----------------
 Many factors affect how smoothly the **real-time video preview** can playback on your computer.
-This requires a fast, modern multi-threaded CPU, lots of RAM (memory), and a decent GPU.
+This requires a fast, modern multi-threaded CPU, lots of RAM (memory), and a modern GPU.
 We have listed many of the important factors below.

 .. table::
    :widths: 22 80